pedroj/FRUBASE/FRUBASE_README.txt

 Please, contact me if you have suggestions, find errors, inconsistencies, or any other bug in the file.
 As well, please let me know about your uses of this data and send manuscripts and reprints when available.
-I´ll be happy to help you in any case, as far as I can.
+I'll be happy to help you in any case, as far as I can.

 I am periodically updating this data base since I started writing my PhD thesis more than 20 years ago.
-Thus, I´d like to receive suggestions for new data sources and provide updated versions to those interested.
+Thus, I'd like to receive suggestions for new data sources and provide updated versions to those interested.

 Please, use these data files for peaceful purposes, enjoy doing science with